Suraj520/data-science/Machine Learning/DiabetiesClassification/README.md

 # About
-This project uses K-Nearest Neighbours for training a diabeties classification model on a dataset.
+This project uses Logistic Regression and K-Nearest Neighbours for training a diabeties classification model on a dataset.

 # Web-Serving
 The trained model has been deployed on Heroku over a flask-webapp based microservice.